 There is also an initiative for a real standard protocol called MPEG Dash.
-In this document we will focus on the HLS ecosystem, but the philosophy will be applicable to the other solutions.
+In this document, we will focus on the HLS ecosystem, but the philosophy will apply to the other solutions.

 Video On Demand for OTT

-Video on Demand content has been available for OTT for a long time and each video file is segmented into a number of smaller files typically 10 seconds duration.
-When starting the VOD session the client downloads a playlist file containing URLs to all media files.
-This gives the client full access to the entire program.
-This is important for subtitles since the client will know the duration of the movie and thus have a timeline available.
-If a subtitle file is available it will have a, Start Of Message, (S.O.M) of 0 and run until the duration of the movie.
+Video on Demand content has been available for OTT for a long time, and each video file is segmented into many smaller files typically 10 seconds duration.
+When starting the VOD session, the client downloads a playlist file containing URLs to all media files.
+It gives the client full access to the entire program.
+It is important for subtitles since the client will know the duration of the movie and thus have a timeline available.
+If a subtitle file is available, it will have a Start Of Message, (S.O.M) of 0 and run until the duration of the movie.
 A common subtitle file format for VOD OTT is the SRT.
-Below is an example of a SRT file.
+Below is an example of an SRT file.

 1 00:02:17,440 –> 00:02:20,375